tgh-apil/Reusable-N95-Respirator/README.md

 ## Prototype
 - I3D XS, S, M prototypes built
-- MOntana S size (only)
+- Montana S size (only)
-- NIH XS, S, M pending
+- NIH S, M. XS needs redesigning
 - Seal and fit problem
 - Iteration required

 ## Local Testing
 ### Form fit test
 - James Scott and Jeff Brook from UofT OHS
-- TBC
+- 13 April 2020

 ### Bitrex Testing
 - Functional Test as form any in-person testing using "spray under the hood"

 ### Decontamination
 - Designs ideally be washable in chlorox 1:10 (as for faceshields) and dried
 - Will eventually need microbiology to chip in
+- Viral testing is a possibility

 ## Design, Production, Testing at Ontario Level
 ### Industry and NHH